DDDN/OdtToHtml/README.md

 	return View();
 ```
 ## Development
-OdtToHtml has been developed as a part of the [CrossBlog .Net Core blog engine](https:\\github.com/DDDN/CrossBlog).
+OdtToHtml has been developed as a part of the [CrossBlog ASP.NET Core blog engine](https:\\github.com/DDDN/CrossBlog).
 With CrossBlog you can write your blog using the office/word processing application of your choice and of course using the ODT document format.
-But it can of course also be used as stand alone converter.
+But it can of course also be used otherwise.

 ## Dependencies
-There are no other package or code dependencies besides the .NETStandard 2.0.
+There are no  package or code dependencies other than the .NETStandard 2.0 libraries.

 ## Missing features
 - all canvas/shapes features
 - outline functionality (only lists at the moment)
-- other features that you don't nessasary need for writing blog posts
+- other features that you don't necessary need for writing blog posts

 ## License
-The source code is mainly licensed under GNU General Public License v2.0.
-Please refer to the source code files for detailed licensing information.
+The source code is mainly licensed under GNU General Public License, version 2.
+Please refer to the source code files for detailed licensing information for each file.